 ― Rachel Carson

-Airmid Institute is a 501(c)(3) non-profit charitable organization dedicated to the global education, research, and sustainable management of aromatic medicinal plants.
+Airmid Institute is a 501(c)(3) non-profit charitable organization dedicated to the global education, research, and sustainable management of medicinal and aromatic plants.
 We aim to develop, implement, and support projects and education focused on facilitating knowledge-sharing about aromatic plant medicine among healers worldwide, ethical sourcing of plant extracts, sustainable harvesting methods and distillation, and on the execution of clinical research of novel aromatic oils/extracts.
 We also help to protect and promote uses of traditional medicine in Indigenous communities.

 About the Institute

 According to Global Market Insights Inc, the size of the global essential oils market exceeded 7.5 billion USD in 2018 and is estimated to exceed 15 billion USD by 2026 (Ahuja and Singh, 2019).
-While this accelerating growth is driven by increasing demand from industries as diverse as food and beverages, cosmetics, toiletries, fragrance and pharmaceuticals, the demand for extracts derived from ecologically vulnerable and threatened aromatic plant species comes especially from the essential oil and aromatherapy retail market.
+While this accelerating growth is driven by increasing demand from industries as diverse as food and beverages, cosmetics, toiletries, fragrance and pharmaceuticals, the demand for extracts derived from ecologically vulnerable and threatened medicinal and aromatic plant species comes especially from the essential oil and aromatherapy retail market.
 The consumer appetite for carrier and essential oils such as that of Aniba rosaeodora (rosewood) places an extra burden on an already endangered species, as the heightened demand from multi-level marketing companies in particular not only threaten the continuity of the species but contribute to deforestation.

 The issue of the sustainability of carrier and essential oil-bearing plants is therefore inseparable from the threat to the global natural environment, and from factors that contribute to the ravages of climate change.
 The lack of sustainable supply of certain oils drives up their market value and thus their relative profit for retailers.
 Yet rarely does this inflated value benefit the sometimes impoverished communities that harvest and collect the plant material for distillation.
 And all too often the plant material and extracts of threatened and near-threatened plant species are exported illegally, without the proper certification required under CITES (Convention on International Trade in Endangered Species of Wild Fauna and Flora).
 Their essential oils also become more susceptible to adulteration.